LucasRufo/ria-money-coding-test/README.md

 ### Thought process

-For this exercise, my approach was to test the combinations with the smallest cartridge possible and from there, start adding to the combination higher cartridges.
+For this exercise, my approach was to test the combinations with the smallest cartridge possible and, from there, start adding to the combination higher cartridges.

-### Suggestions for Improvement
+### Suggestions for algorithm logic improvements

 Currently, the algorithm assumes that the input is a number divisible by 10, but an improvement could be made to accept any number.
 If the cartridge combination can’t reach the exact amount, the algorithm would return all possible combinations along with the remaining amount that can’t be achieved using these cartridges.